onox/orka/docs/resources/loaders.md

 After a specific loader has been created, it can then be registered to load files found in some location.
-For example, given the location `Location_Models` which points to a loction where models can be found, a glTF loader can be added with:
+For example, given the location `Location_Models` which points to a location where models can be found, a glTF loader can be added with:

 ```ada